Gamma-based clustering via ordered means with application to gene-expression analysis: Proof of Theorem Proof of Theorem 2

 Proceeding to $f_2(z)$,

-Here $p_1(m_1) $ is the probability mass function of a negative-binomial distribution, as in (\ref{eq:nb}).
-Indeed we have reorganized the summand above to highlight that integrand on the far right is precisely the density function of a gamma distributed variable with shape $a_2+m_1$ and rate $\lambda_1+\lambda_2$.
-This represents the Poisson-Gamma conjugacy in ordinary Bayesian analysis (e.g., Gelman {\em et al.} 2004, pages 52-53).
-The integral evaluates to $1$ if $z=0$, and hence we have proved the case $K=2$.
-But furthermore the integral represents the chance that a gamma distributed variable is large, and so by~(\ref{eq:pgg})
+Here $p_1(m_1) $ is the probability mass function of a negative-binomial distribution, as in~(\ref{eq:nb}).
+Indeed, we have reorganized the summand above to highlight that integrand on the far right is precisely the density function of a gamma distributed variable with shape $a_2+m_1$ and rate $\lambda_1+\lambda_2$.
+This represents the Poisson--Gamma conjugacy in ordinary Bayesian analysis [e.g., \citet{gelman04}, pages 52 and~53].
+The integral evaluates to $1$ if $z=0$, and hence we have proved the case\vadjust{\goodbreak} $K=2$.
+But furthermore, the integral represents the chance that a gamma distributed variable is large, and so by~(\ref{eq:pgg})

 The baseline result of an induction proof has been established.
-Assume that for some $k \geq 3$,
+Assume that for some $k \geq3$,

 and then evaluate~(\ref{eq:recurse}) to obtain